webgpu/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

 layout issues rarely come up.

 In WGSL when you write your shaders, it's common to define `struct`s.
-Structs are kind of line JavaScript objects, you declare members of a struct, similar to properties of a JavaScript object.
+Structs are kind of like JavaScript objects, you declare members of a struct, similar to properties of a JavaScript object.
 But, on top of giving each property a name, you also have to give it a type.
 **AND**, when providing the data **it's up to you** to compute where